Equity Release Tax: Here's How to Save Tax in 2025

-If you’re considering joining the thousands of homeowners in the UK who’ve released the cash from their homes, then you’re probably wondering about the tax implications of equity release.
+If you are considering joining the thousands of homeowners in the UK who have released the cash from their homes, then you are probably wondering about the tax implications of equity release.

-Equity release can be a massive, costly mistake if not done properly.
-Luckily, we’re here to be your guide.
+It can be a massive, costly mistake if not done properly.
+Luckily, we are here to be your guide.

-At SovereignBoss, we’re proud to be one of the leading informational portals for equity release,
+At SovereignBoss, we are proud to be one of the leading information portals for retirees.

 Is Equity Release Income Taxed?

-No, it is not.
-The money you receive from an equity release loan is completely tax-free.
+No, it is not income taxed.
+The money you receive from the loan is completely tax-free.

-However, if you don’t spend the cash straight away and keep it in many different savings accounts, it may be taxable, depending on the circumstances.
+However, if you do not spend the cash straight away and keep it in many different savings accounts, it may be taxable, depending on the circumstances.

 Equity release is not taxed because the money is seen as a loan instead of a salary.

-People usually speak about 2 main types of taxes when considering equity release plans, income tax and capital gains tax.
+People usually speak about two main types of taxes when considering plans, income and capital gains tax.

-However, neither will be applied to your equity release loan.
+However, neither will be applied to your loan.

 Income Tax

-You can also add a drawdown facility to your equity release loan, which allows you to withdraw funds from your home in small increments as needed.
+You can add a drawdown facility to your loan, which allows you to withdraw funds from your home in small increments as needed.

-The reserve account contains money you don’t need right now and is non-interest bearing.
+The reserve account contains money you do not need right now and is non-interest bearing.

 You may withdraw money from it at any time, although the minimum amount you can typically withdraw is £2,000 at a time.

-So they can be great for when you aren’t looking to spend all the money in the short term, but planning on needing it in the future.
+This set-up is ideal for when you are not planning to spend all the money in the short term, but plan on using it in the future.

-Although the money is tax-free, any interest may be taxed if you put the money into a savings account.
+Although the money is tax-free, the interest earned on it may be taxed if you put the money into a savings account.

 Capital Gains Tax (CGT)

-The capital gains tax, or CGT, is a levy that’s frequently associated with property holdings since they are often high-value assets.
+The capital gains tax, or CGT, is a levy that is frequently associated with property holdings since they are often high-value assets.

-When you sell an asset and realise a profit from the sale, you usually pay capital gains tax (CGT).
+When you sell an asset and realise a profit from the sale, you usually pay CGT.

-We’ve seen property values rise substantially in recent years, and as a result, you may earn substantial profits when compared to the amount you originally invested.
+We have seen property values rise substantially in recent years, and as a result, you may earn reasonable profits when compared to the amount you originally invested.

-Inheritance Tax (IHT)2 is a tax charged on the property of someone who died.
+Inheritance Tax (IHT) is an amount charged on the property of someone who died.2

-Luckily, some people don’t have to pay this due to the threshold of £325,000.
+Luckily, some people do not have to pay this due to the threshold of £325,000.

-Meaning if your estate or property is valued less than that amount, you won’t have to pay any IHT on it.
+This means that if your estate or property is valued at less than that amount, you will not need to pay any IHT on it.

 How Does Equity Release Affect Inheritance Tax (IHT)?

-Equity release will drastically reduce the value of your estate, and as a result, if your estate value decreases to less than £325,000, there will be no tax to pay.
+When it comes to equity release and inheritance tax, it can affect the IHT by drastically reducing the value of your estate, and as a result, if your estate value is less than £325,000, there will be nothing to pay.3

 However, if your final inheritance is worth more than £325,000, you may be responsible for 40% IHT on the amounts exceeding this.

-Note that if you leave your inheritance to your children, stepchildren or even grandchildren, the IHT threshold can be decreased to £475,000.
+Note that if you leave your inheritance to your children, stepchildren, or even grandchildren, the IHT threshold can be increased to £475,000.

-This process is known as the Residence Nil Rate Band,3 established in April 2017.
+This process is known as the Residence Nil Rate Band,4 established in April 2017.

 The good news is that any unused amount in the threshold can be added to the other person's threshold for married couples or partnerships.